Yutsuten/AI-RPG-game/README.md

 In the output layer, the result is the priority that the character will become the target and the priority to use each command.

 ## Genetic Algorithm
-The genetic algorithm used to train the RNA has 40 individuals, each one has the matrix of RNA weights of a team.
+The genetic algorithm used to train the ANN has 40 individuals, each one has the matrix of ANN weights of a team.
 The flow of the algorithm developed is:

 ![AlgoritmoGenetico](images/en/GeneticAlgorithmFlow.png)